We believe Christ’s love can change the world.

-Firstly, by partnering with pastors and community leaders in villages across Uganda and Sierra Leone, training them to equip the families in their churches.
+Firstly, by partnering with pastors across Uganda and Sierra Leone, training them to equip the families in their churches.

-And thirdly, through rescue outreaches in slums and refugee camps.
+And thirdly, by providing mama kit outreaches in slums and refugee camps.

 Our primary goal is to prevent the destructive cycles that keep these communities from thriving by demonstrating the power of God’s love.
 See below for more info.

 The Lulu Tree partners with pastors in villages across Africa through Truth Centered Transformation training to build up the following five pillars of their communities:

 Retail (or small business), Education, Agriculture, Church, and Health (REACH).

 Lulu Tree staff meet with these pastors on a monthly basis, helping them establish realistic goals and equipping them with the necessary resources to achieve those goals.
 The pastors then return to their villages to meet monthly with leaders representing the other four pillars of the community, instilling a vision for productivity, strong families, and a God-honoring lifestyle, teaching them to problem solve, and providing prayerful encouragement and accountability.

 These four leaders then meet with the men and women enrolled in the Lulu church program — villagers who are striving to make ends meet in the areas of Retail, Education, Agriculture, and Health.
 Our goal is to help them not only to achieve their dreams but to support their pastor through weekly church attendance and tithing.

 It is our desire to see the church and community lifted up out of poverty enabling them to ultimately reach out to other villages.

 Christ holds this all together — Christ is our cornerstone.
 He is the One who gives us vision, who provides the resources, and who gathers His Church Body together to equip them and let them know God is with them.
 He has not forgotten them.
 Blessed be the name of the Lord.